Monday, August 31, 2009

 Step 1

-In small bowl, place together and set aside:
+In small bowl, place together and set aside:2 TBL yeast (or 2 yeast packets)

 1/2 cup luke warm water